+Name of Campus Club

+N. COLLINS

-Name of Campus Club Name of School THIS AGREEMENT is entered into as of / / by UNICEF Canada and UNICEF Campus Clubs, of which this group o is one, ar e formed ("Campus Club").
+Name of School

+THIS AGREEMENT is entered into as of / / by UNICEF Canada and

+UNICEF Campus Clubs, of which this group is one, ar e formed ("Campus Club"). as part of UNICEF Canada

-Campus Initiative to empower college and university students to help the world's children by creating, through the network of UNICEF Canada , volunteer opportunities to educate, advocate, and fundraise.
+UNICEF Campus Clubs, of which this group is one, are formed as part of UNICEF Canada Campus Initiative to empower college and university students to help the world's children by creating, through the network of UNICEF Canada, volunteer opportunities to educate, advocate, and fundraise.
 In return for receiving the support of UNICEF Canada, Campus Clubs agree to conduct their activities in a manner consistent with the policies and charitable mission of UNICEF Canada.